RTS2013/RTS/ProsCons.md

 You start with as one human in a post apocalyptic world.
-You can either know how to make advanced robotics, splice genes, or have the leadership skills to attract others.
-You have stumbled upon a lab with some technology you can scavenge.
-You have the resources to power either a robot, a gene splicing machine, or a plasma rifle.
-With your newfound gadget, it's time to round up more resources.
-The mad scientist would use others and their materials to fuel his machinations.
-Poor victims would be turned into monsters under the scientists control.
-Other may just turn their victims into fuel for their robots.
-A great leader would inspire others to follow.
-The leader would equip a small band of survivalists with the tools they need to face the horrors of this world.
+You can choose to either be known by your reputation, your knowledge in gene splicing, or your designs in robotics.

 Each path will require the following resources:
-  * Robots = Metal + Software + Energy
+  * Robotics = Metal + Software + Energy
   * Survivors = Metal + Biomass + Energy
-  * Mutants = Metal + Software + Biomass
+  * Mutantions = Metal + Biomass + Software

 Robot Strengths:
   * Fast producers.